 - Be careful when adding a VLAN interface (assigned to a switch port on a given line module) in the virtual switch.
 The VLAN tag on a tagged frame received on the VLAN interface of a switch port may not be preserved when the traffic is egressed through a routable interface (i.e. T1/E1 HLDC-ETH or FE-CM-1), which is also part of the same virtual switch instance.
 However, a VLAN tag is preserved when tagged traffic is received on a routable interface. - Any IP address assigned to an interface becomes inactive and hidden when the interface is added to the virtual switch.
 The address on the interface is reactivated after removing the interface from the virtual switch. - Be careful when adding interfaces to the virtual switch.
 Any network services running on the individual interfaces will need to be reconfigured after adding the interface to the virtual switch.
-For example, if a DHCP server running on FE-CM-1 is subsequently made a member of the VirtualSwitch VS1, the DHCP configuration must be changed to refer to VS1.

-• If the router is running as a firewall, the routeback parameter under firewall " fwconfig " fwinterface must be enabled for the virtual switch interface.
+For example, if a DHCP server running on FE-CM-1 is subsequently made a member of the VirtualSwitch vsw-1, the DHCP configuration must be changed to refer to vsw-1. - The virtual switch is implemented in the RUGGEDCOM ROX II software.
+Therefore, a CPU resource is needed to forward broadcast, multicast and unicast traffic. - If the router is running as a firewall, the routeback parameter under firewall " fwconfig " fwinterface must be enabled for the virtual switch interface.
 For more information, refer to Section 5.17.9, "Managing Interfaces".